avaneev/r8brain-free-src/README.md

 low-pass filter's -3 dB point and the Nyquist frequency, and ranges from 0.5% to 45%.
 Stop-band attenuation can be specified in the range from 49 to 218 decibel.
-Both the transition band and stop-band attenuation affect resampler's overall speed performance and initial output delay.
+Both the transition band and stop-band attenuation affect resampler's overall performance and initial output delay.
 For your information, transition frequency range spans 175% of the specified transition band, which means that for 2% transition band, frequency response below 0.965\*Nyquist is linear.